Resurrecting Address Clustering in Bitcoin: Predicting Change Outputs

+For \num{858582} transactions no heuristic returned a change output, we remove these from the subsequent analyses.
+When we later predict change outputs for the remaining standard transactions, we will also exclude transactions where no heuristic determined a potential change output.

-A clear disadvantage of choosing a single individual heuristic for change output detection is that they apply only to a subset of transactions (cf. \Cref{tab:heuristics}).
+While most individual heuristics have high precision, they only cover a subset of transactions each.
 Furthermore, some heuristics may be more applicable during certain epochs of Bitcoin's history than others.
-In contrast to prior work (e.g., an evaluation of three change heuristics \cite{nick2015data}), we also have a larger variety of heuristics available that enable new ways of combining them.
-Here, we consider two approaches.
+Given the variety of heuristics available to us compared to previous studies (e.g., an evaluation of three change heuristics in \cite{nick2015data}), we now consider new ways of combining them.